Spyderisk/Access-Tool/README.md

 # Installation

 You will need to [install Python 3 for Windows](https://docs.python.org/3/using/windows.html#installation-steps).
 If you do this successfully, you should be able to type ```python``` at the Windows CMD command prompt.
+We have only tested on Python version 3.12.0, but would expect higher versions to work.
+We know that versions 3.11.x do not work.

 At the Windows CMD prompt, use the ```pip``` command to install the kraken pre-requisites.